 - Demonstrate how they will contribute to the diversity of the student body in their program.

-To apply, answer "yes" to the Clark Fellowship question on the graduate degree program application and submit the Clark Fellowship Essay.
+To apply, answer "yes" to the Clark Fellowship question on the graduate degree program application and submit the Clark Fellowship Application Form available on your application status page.
 Clark Fellows must also be nominated by their departments.